lynsei/dockistry/README.md

 	 ~ Fullstack strategies by forking pterodactyls    ''

-# Links
-- about the author | preface
-- why use dockistry?
-- video gifs for the lazy
-- support is provided for
-   * frontend frameworks
-   * languages & dependencies
-   * devtooling and production
-   * databases and utilities
-   * componentry setup
-   * infrastructure setup

 # What is Dockistry?
 Dockistry is a [curated registry](https://labs.stackfork.com:2003/explore/projects/starred) containing many docker-composed stacks, boilerplates, and devtools packages which are organized in [various categories](https://labs.stackfork.com:2003/explore/groups)).
 It comes with a [mutli-platform app](https://github.com/forktheweb/dockistry/blob/master/roadmap.md), which helps you install [devtools](https://github.com/dockistry/devtools-multi-clis) and various [production stacks](https://labs.stackfork.com:2003/groups/servers) on Ubuntu, Darwin, and Windows-based operating systems.